 The Luskin Student Support Coordinator, Nael Rogers, is available to support Luskin students, particularly from underrepresented groups.
 They will also work to develop student-led support groups.
 Nael can be reached at naelrogers@luskin.ucla.edu.

-Luskin Career Services provides counseling and workshops, professional development programs and resources that are tailored to areas of interest within the fields of Public Policy, Social Welfare, and Urban Planning.
+Luskin's Office of Student Affairs and Alumni Relations provides counseling and workshops, professional development programs and resources that are tailored to areas of interest within the fields of Public Policy, Social Welfare, and Urban Planning.